 Aspects of an appropriate attorney to keep in mind are:

-- Area of specialty.
+- Experience in the area.
 You will want a lawyer who has handled several product liability cases before.
-History of lawsuits like yours means the attorney understands the laws and how to build strong arguments.
+A history of lawsuits like yours means the attorney understands the laws and how to build strong arguments.

 - Successful settlements.
 In addition to handling product liability cases, a lawyer should have a history of wins.
 You can have confidence your attorney knows what strategies may work.
 Some firms list successful case results on their web pages.

 - Willing to stand up to the defense.
 The other side is a large company, so you need someone who is not afraid to meet the defendant head-on.
 Your lawyer should fight aggressively to protect your rights to reimbursement.

 - Responsiveness.
 You should not need to wait days for a reply if you have a concern.
 The right Roundup attorney responds to your questions promptly.
 If they cannot contact you immediately, they have a paralegal reach out to you instead.